BrandonQ3/Elk-Stack-Project-1/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: Web-1 10.0.0.5 Web-2 10.0.0.6
+Web-1 10.0.0.5 Web-2 10.0.0.6

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_ Filebeat and Metricbeat
+Specify which Beats you successfully installed_ Filebeat and Metricbeat

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
+In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._ Filebeat Filebeat will collect data on system and show changes made.
 Metricbeat will collect the metrics and statistics and show uptime.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: